 Some employers were paying living wages prior to certification; they participated in our process to become publicly recognized as living wage employers.
 Other businesses had to raise wages to qualify as a living wage employer.
 As of May 2018, 166 employers were certified as paying the living wage in Orange County.

 OCLW calculates the living wage using the universal living wage formula.
 The living wage varies by state and county according to the amount paid for rent.
 The living wage in Orange County is $13.70 for each regular full- or part-time employee (or $12.20 if an employer also offers health insurance).

 The living wage applies to all regular full- and part-time employees.
 All tipped, commissioned, and variable wage-rate employees must be paid the living wage.
 This can include a lower hourly wage rate, so long as tips and commissions, together with the base rate, meet or exceed the living wage.

 - temporary or project-based employees working no more than 90 days in a calendar year;

 - minors working part-time or “probationary” employees, or;

 - independent contractors paid via a 1099.

-Since Orange County Living Wage began certifying employers in the fall of 2015, at least 317 employees have received raises.
-Together, wages at the low end of the pay scale have risen more than a half a million dollars.
+Since Orange County Living Wage began certifying employers in the fall of 2015, nearly 400 employees have received raises.
+Together, wages at the low end of the pay scale have risen by more than $650,000.